-CHICAGO Millennials don't seem to buy the traditional wisdom when it comes to investing.
-They're the most risk-averse investors since the Great Depression, with the average portfolio 52 percent in cash, according to a recent report by UBS Wealth Management Americas.
+CHICAGO (Reuters) - Millennials don’t seem to buy the traditional wisdom when it comes to investing.
+They’re the most risk-averse investors since the Great Depression, with the average portfolio 52 percent in cash, according to a recent report by UBS Wealth Management Americas.

 That runs counter to what most investment experts will tell you - that young people need the greatest exposure to riskier stocks to meet long-range goals, and that equity allocations should decline as retirement approaches.
 That philosophy underpins the fastest-growing retirement savings product in the market today, the target date fund (TDF).